cadrian/macchiato/README.md

 ManifestNumber ::= /[0-9]+/
 ```

+Notes:

-Note: the `result` reserved identifier is used to assign a value that
+ * The `result` reserved identifier is used to assign a value that
    will be returned from a `def` function.
+ * The `import` clauses help modularize complex rulesets.
+They import
+   sub-rulesets within a specific scope.
+The identifier identifies the
+   scope within the importing ruleset, and must be unique.
+The string
+   is the path of the ruleset to import.
+The `import` clauses cannot
+   be defined after filters (but they can be mixed with `def`
+   clauses).
+The functions `def`ined in the scope are callable via
+   their name prefixed with the scope identifier and a dot.
+The
+   filters are imported in order, and before those of the importing
+   ruleset.
+Imports can be nested, the rules still apply recursively.

 Comments are either bash-style (lines starting with a hashtag) or C-style (`//` and `/*`…`*/`)